KristianRaue/cedalo.github.io/all_charts.md

                 {% endfor %}
             </div>
             <p>&nbsp;</p>
-            <p>This is just a small sample of possible chart types, there are many more...</p>
+            <h2>This is just a small sample of possible chart types, there are many more...</h2>
     </div>
 </section>